12 Grouping by dates

 This is where we add the year to the group_by, plucking it from the chart_date with the year() function.

-It looks like Morgan Wallen has the most appearances and 2023 is only half over as of this running.
-When I ran this code last year The Beatles topped the list.
+It looks like Morgan Wallen had the most appearances in 2023.
 There is definitely some kinda story here.

 Anyway, notice how the year column name is kinda shite?
 We would not be able to easily reference that variable later, so we should rename that AS we make the group: